 It’s funny when I look at demographic data of who listens to our music on Spotify.
 It takes me back to the Phoenix remix: I’m always wrong about my predictions.
 Each time I thought one of my Spotify uploads would work well in a place like England, it ended up working somewhere else, like Japan or Germany.
 So then I’d say, “Ok, if that one worked in Germany, then the next one will as well “.
 But that one ends up working in Italy.
 I still don’t get it, (laughs).
 So it’s hard to make any predictions.

-– So moving forward, what are your hopes for My Dear?
+– Moving forward, what are your hopes for My Dear?

 For now, I want to get our live show right.
 I’m really inspired by what Poolside has been able to do with their music and live setup.
-The band is just two guys who make Southern-California-sounding music, yet on stage they have a live band of six people.
-I’d like something similar for My Dear, with maybe four people.
+The band is just two guys making Southern California-sounding music, yet they have a live band of six people.
+I’d like something similar for My Dear, but with four people.
 Anything that involves playing guitar again, which is something I miss.

-On the production end, we have a second My Dear album that’s almost done.
-I’m just running things past my friends to see what they think are the best songs.
-But it’s tough, because I keep changing my mind.
+On the production end we have a second My Dear album that’s almost done.
+I’m just running things past my friends to see what they think are the best songs, but it’s a tough process.
 Every few days I change my mind about the first single, but when I play the album for someone else, they say, “No, that other song should be the single “, and I’m like, “No, not that one, that’s just a regular album track “, and they’re like, “But why did you put it on the album if it’s just a regular track, and not a potential single? “.
 So I have to get some distance from the music in order to be sure about what we release.
-For some people, the hardest thing is to have a song good idea.
+For some people, the hardest thing is to have a good song idea.
 For me, the hardest thing is knowing which idea was the best one (laughs).

 – I get it.
 Thanks for talking to Romain.
 It’s been a great interview.
 One last question: I read in some online forums that people were comparing My Dear to Kavinsky.
 Is there a connection there?
 I know you played guitars on his “Outrun” album.

 I did play some guitars on “OutRun”, but there was no personal connection to Kavinsky before that.
-I didn’t know who he was until Paul introduced us.
-But I remember being at his studio and playing guitar on “Protovision“, and I enjoyed the process.
-I also remember that when we did “Protovision”, the guitar solo wasn’t in the beginning.
-We were looking for a solo that worked for the middle of the song, and I just played a bunch of stuff and let him decide what to keep.
-So it’s possible Sebastian may have suggested to re-position the solo, since he produced the album.
-But no, we weren’t directly influenced by Kavinsky, although it’s possible we could have heard his music somewhere and been indirectly influenced by that sound.
-It’s very easy to hear a song somewhere in a store or in a commercial and days later make a track that sounds similar without realizing it.
+I didn’t know who he was until Paul introduced us, but I later visited his studio and played guitar on “Protovision“.
+From what I remember, the guitar solo on that song wasn’t in the beginning.
+We were looking for a solo that worked in the middle section, so I played a bunch of stuff and let him decide what to keep.
+It’s possible Sebastian may have suggested to re-position the solo since he produced the album.
+But no, we weren’t directly influenced by Kavinsky, although it’s possible we could’ve heard his music somewhere and been indirectly influenced.
+It’s very easy to hear a song somewhere in a store or commercial and days later make a track that sounds similar without realizing it.
 Honestly, I’m not even sure where musical inspiration comes from.
-I think there’s two categories of music-makers: those who don’t really know what they’re doing, and those who do.
-I’m in the first category; I don’t recognize my composition notes when I go back to them, and even though I can play keyboard, I use the same chord progressions all the time, and I usually end up with good ideas because of random happy accidents.
+I think there’s two categories of music-makers: those who don’t really know what they’re doing and those who do.
+I’m in the first category; I don’t recognize my composition notes when I go back to them, and even though I can play keyboard, I use the same chord progressions all the time and I usually end up with good ideas because of random happy accidents.
 Then you have those who know exactly why they put a suspended 4th chord in the progression and they compose their music very deliberately.
 But that was never me.